gamebatok/Quotify/README.md

 - **Seamless Sync** - Widgets update when you fetch new quotes in the app

 ### 🚀 **Smart Features**
+- **Categories & Filters** - Filter quotes by tags like Motivation, Success, Wisdom, and more
 - **Local Quote Database** - 2,127+ curated quotes stored locally for instant access
 - **Lightning Fast** - No loading times or network dependencies
 - **Share Functionality** - Share quotes with friends